wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-win32-applications.md

 In this example, you'll see how to install a free educational/reference application.

 1. Using a browser, connect to Intune for Education at [https://intuneeducation.portal.azure.com](https://intuneeducation.portal.azure.com).
-1. In the Intune for Education console, Select **Apps** from the menu on the left.
+1. In the Intune for Education console, select **Apps** from the menu on the left.
 :::image type="content" source="../media/3-intune-apps-menu.png" alt-text="Intune for Education Apps":::

-1. On the Apps screen, Select **New App**, and then Select **New Microsoft Store app**.
+1. On the Apps screen, select **New App**, and then select **New Microsoft Store app**.
 This will take you to the Microsoft Store for Education portal and you'll already be signed in.
 :::image type="content" source="../media/3-intune-new-apps.png" alt-text="Intune for Education New App":::

 1. In the Microsoft Store page, check some of the categories for suggested apps or search the Store for a free educational or reference app.
 Find ones that you haven't already installed during express setup for Intune for Education.